-I mixed the Biscoff spread and condensed milk together until smooth, then I added the double cream and whisked it using an electric mixer until it thickened.
+Mix the Biscoff spread and condensed milk together until smooth, then add the double cream and whisk it using an electric mixer until it thickens.

-Then I poured the mixture into a tub, and decorated the top with some broken up Lotus biscoff biscuits.
+Pour the mixture into a tub, and decorate the top with some broken up Lotus biscoff biscuits.
 Cover it with cling film and put it in the freezer to firm up.

-How do I know when I've whisked the ice cream enough?
+How do you know when you've whisked the ice cream enough?

-Can I use evaporated milk instead of condensed milk for no churn ice cream?
+Can you use evaporated milk instead of condensed milk for no churn ice cream?

 No, you must use condensed milk for this recipe to work.

-What container should I use for homemade ice cream?
+What container should you use for homemade ice cream?